Anastasyalesnussa/ASEAN-CO2-Emission-Analysis/README.md

-# CO₂ Emission per Capita in ASEAN.
+# CO₂ emission per capita in ASEAN.

 ## Overview
 This project analyzes the trends and disparities in **CO₂ emissions per capita across ASEAN countries**, using open data from [Our World in Data](https://ourworldindata.org/).